All Episodes

 These are critical times.

-We're not looking for a healer in chief.
+We're not looking for a healer-in-chief.

-With in the Bill Clinton years, Bill Clinton presented himself as the guy who felt your pain.
+In the Bill Clinton years, Bill Clinton presented himself as the guy who felt your pain.

-Uh so it was a kind of indulgence.
+So it was a kind of indulgence.

 Now there's a hell of a lot of pain.